How to Visit Bom Jesus do Monte in Braga, Portugal

 This post contains some affiliate links.
 If you make a purchase through these links, I receive a small commission at NO EXTRA COST TO YOU.

-Braga is a city in Northern Portugal known as the religious center of the country.
-While there are several more things to do in Braga, there is no denying, that the main reason many visit the city is the spectacular sanctuary of Bom Jesus do Monte.
-Sitting on the hilltop, 116 meters (381 f) high, it’s an important pilgrimage site and one of the most photographed churches in the world.
-Very recently, the spectacular sanctuary became the UNESCO World Heritage Site.
-When you visit, you’ll see that this is well deserved.
+Braga, a city in Northern Portugal, is known as the religious center of the country.
+While there are more things to do in Braga, the main attraction is Bom Jesus do Monte, a spectacular hilltop sanctuary overlooking the city.
+Perched up on a hill at 116 meters (381 f) high, Bom Jesus is an important pilgrimage site and one of the most photographed churches in Portugal.
+Very recently, the sanctuary was recognized as a UNESCO World Heritage Site and when you visit, you’ll understand why.

-The chances are that if you ever came across images of Bom Jesus in Braga, it was the Baroque stairway that caught your attention.
+If you’ve ever come across images of Bom Jesus in Braga, chances are it was the Baroque staircase that caught your attention.
 The dark granite and white plaster staircase zigzags all the way to the top, leading to the church.
 Both the staircase and the church were commissioned by Archbishop of Braga in 1722.
-If you are traveling through Northern Portugal or are based in Porto for a few days, adding a visit to Bom Jesus is simply a must.
+If you are traveling through Northern Portugal or are based in Porto for a few days, I highly recommend taking a day trip to Braga to visit Bom Jesus do Monte.

 the church at Bom Jesus do Monye in Braga, Portugal